What's With This Magnetic Stripe

 Data Storage

-In this application the amount of
+In this application the amount of data

-only the serial number and a period identifier need be stored on the ticket.
+simplest, only the serial number and a period identifier need be

+stored on the ticket.
 This could be only eight to ten bytes.
-Conversely, the amount of data required

-may be quite large.
-If the Transit Authority want to record the place of last
+the Transit Authority want to record the place of last use, the

-be several hundred bytes.
-Figure 1 shows a table of the data storage available
+required can be several hundred bytes.
+Figure 1 shows a table of

-for the different technologies and as can be seen, all have suitable amounts of
+can be seen, all have suitable amounts of data storage for the

-data storage for the period pass.
-However barcode and RFID have a problem when
+period pass.
+However barcode and RFID have a problem when the

-the larger amounts of data are required.
+larger amounts of data are required.

-The numbers shown are not absolutes
+The numbers shown are not absolutes but are

-but are meant to give a guideline to available data storage.
+meant to give a guideline to available data storage.
 Advantage:

 Magnetic, Smart Card, Optical.